Charges filed against parents in Oxford High shooting

 PONTIAC, Mich.
-(NewsNation Now) — A Michigan prosecutor has filed involuntary manslaughter charges Friday against the parents of a boy who is accused of killing four students at Oxford High School, after saying earlier that their actions went “far beyond negligence,” her office said.
+(NewsNation Now) — A Michigan prosecutor said the parents of the teen accused of killing four students at Oxford High School were summoned a few hours earlier after a teacher found a drawing of a gun, person bleeding and the words “help me.”

+Oakland County prosecutor Karen McDonald made the disclosure as she filed involuntary manslaughter charges against Jennifer and James Crumbley, the parents of 15-year-old Ethan Crumbley.

+Ethan Crumbley was returned to his classroom and later emerged from a bathroom, firing a gun at students in the hallway.

 Jennifer and James Crumbley were charged with four counts of involuntary manslaughter.
 Under Michigan law, an involuntary manslaughter charge can be pursued if prosecutors believe someone contributed to a situation where harm or death was high.
 If convicted, they could face up to 15 years in prison.

-“The parents were the only individuals in the position to know the access to weapons,” Oakland County prosecutor Karen McDonald said Thursday.
-The gun “seems to have been just freely available to that individual.”

-Ethan Crumbley, 15, was charged as an adult with two dozen crimes, including murder, attempted murder and terrorism, for the shooting Tuesday at Oxford High School in Oakland County, roughly 30 miles north of Detroit.
+Ethan Crumbley was charged as an adult with two dozen crimes, including murder, attempted murder and terrorism, for the shooting Tuesday at Oxford High School in Oakland County, roughly 30 miles north of Detroit.

 Four students were killed and seven more people were injured.
 Three were in hospitals in stable condition.